eclipse-theia/theia/doc/Authoring_Extensions.md

 ## Project Layout

 We are going to create a monorepo (a repository containing multiple npm packages) named `theia-hello-world-extension` containing three packages: `hello-world-extension`, `browser-app` and `electron-app`.
 The first contains our extension, the latter two the Theia applications to run our extension in browser and electron mode.
 We are going to use `yarn` instead of `npm`, because it allows to structure such monorepos into workspaces.
 In our case, each workspace contains its own `npm` package.
 Common dependencies of these packages are 'hoisted' by `yarn` to their common root directory.
-We are also going to use `lerna` to run scripts accross workspaces.
+We are also going to use `lerna` to run scripts across workspaces.

 To ease the setup of such a repository we have created a [code generator](https://www.npmjs.com/package/generator-theia-extension) to scaffold the project.
 It will also generate the `hello-world` example.
 Run it using